rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 #
 debug = true

-# Number of codegen units to use for each compiler invocation.
-A value of 0
-# means "the number of cores on this machine", and 1+ is passed through to the
-# compiler.
-codegen-units = 0

 # Whether to always use incremental compilation when building rustc
 incremental = true

-# Emits extra output from tests so test failures are debuggable just from logfiles.
-verbose-tests = true
 ```

 If you have already built `rustc`, then you may have to execute `rm -rf build` for subsequent